Office: ASBN 401C

 Office: ASBN 410A

-Dr. Emily Summers is an Associate Professor who joined the Department of Curriculum & Instruction in 2005.
+Dr. Emily Summers is an Associate Professor in the Department of Curriculum and Instruction and serves as Coordinator of the Master's and Certificate Programs in Developmental Education.
 Her primary research interests are in the ethnographic examination of the contexts of education.
 Her scholarship emphasizes issues of equity in education including studying children and youth cultures as well as the intersections of formal and informal cultures in constructing educative experiences.